-Hilary Duff Posts Sweet New Photo Of Four-Month-Old Daughter Banks Looking Like A Little Fashionista
+Hilary Duff Posts Sweet New Photo Of 4-Month-Old Daughter Banks Looking Like A Little Fashionista

 She got it from her mama, of course.

-Lately, Hilary Duff has been flooding her Instagram page with sweet photos of her adorable four-month-old daughter, Banks Bair.
-Most of the time, the tiny tot is dressed to impress and in today’s post she follows in the same footsteps of being a fashionista in training.
-Earlier today, the actress delighted her 11 million plus followers with another sweet snapshot of baby Banks.
+Lately, Hilary Duff has been flooding her Instagram page with sweet photos of her adorable 4-month-old daughter, Banks Bair.
+Most of the time, the tiny tot is dressed to impress, and in today’s post, she follows in the same footsteps of being a fashionista in training.
+Earlier today, the actress delighted her 11 million-plus followers with another sweet snapshot of baby Banks.

 In the photo, the tot looks dressed to impress in an orange sweater with winged sleeves as well as a pair of trendy blue pants with a cat pattern.
 The youngster also rocks brown booties in addition to a yellow headband with a pattern on her head.
 Banks is all smiles as she looks up at the camera and lays on a white and pink blanket.

-The cute image has already earned Hilary a lot of attention with over 110,000 likes in addition to 500 plus comments and growing by the second.
+The cute image has already earned Hilary a lot of attention with over 110,000 likes in addition to 500-plus comments and growing by the second.
 Some of Duff’s followers commented on the post to let Hilary know how cute her baby girl looks while countless others took to the post to ask Duff where she got the outfit.
 Of course, a few other followers were quick to point out how much Banks resembles her mother.

 “She looks so much like you in this pic,” one follower wrote.